Xerces Model Policy to Protect Pollinators from Harmful Pesticide Exposures

 - • Avoiding cosmetic pesticide applications

-- • Engaging residents through education about pollinators and pesticides.
+- • Engaging residents through education about pollinators.

 The text of our model policy is included below, or you may click here to download the text as a Word document.